 Memory loss and permanent impairments caused by a traumatic brain injury may require counseling to help a patient adjust to a new reality.
 Some TBI patients must learn how to walk, eat and speak again.
 A professional therapist can help a patient work through some of the emotional and interpersonal challenges as a result of a TBI.

 After a brain injury, a therapist can be a source of support and understanding.
 Therapy can also help a TBI patient rekindle relationships that may have been disrupted by the medical needs of a serious injury.
 Counseling for couples and families can help the patient and their loved ones reconnect in a safe, supportive environment.

 Contact Taylor Counseling Group for TBI Support

 Taylor Counseling Group is here if you or a loved one has sustained a head injury and needs personalized therapy.
-Contact us to schedule an appointment today at one of our many locations across Central Texas.
+Schedule an appointment online today at one of our many locations across Central Texas.
 We have counseling offices in Waxahachie, Fort Worth, Houston, and San Antonio; We also have 4 offices located in Dallas, TX.